-- WFP is currently using cash-based transfers to provide food assistance in 84 operations across 54 countries, compared to just 26 operations in 19 countries in 2010. - In 2016, WFP plans to reach over 9.5 million people in 54 countries with nearly a billion dollars in transfer value. - WFP has global commercial financial relationships that provide over a million cash-out points including mobile money, banks, card services, and transfer agents. - WFP's largest cash transfer operation is its Syria regional emergency response for refugees.
+- WFP is currently using cash-based transfers to provide food assistance in 84 operations across 54 countries, compared to just 26 operations in 19 countries in 2010. - In 2015, WFP reached 9.6 million people representing a threefold increase from 2010 levels. - WFP has global commercial financial agreements that provide over a million cash-out points.
+We transfer cash via mobile money, banks, card services, and transfer agents. - WFP's largest cash transfer operation is its Syria regional emergency response for refugees.
 In 2015, WFP transferred US\$355 million to refugees and plans to transfer US\$454 million in 2016. - WFP has trained 2,300 staff in over 60 countries on cash-based transfers.

-SCOPE: Know people better to serve them better.
+SCOPE: Know people better to serve them better

-SCOPE is WFP's digital information and transfer management platform which supports the programme intervention cycle from beginning to end.
-It is a cloud-based solution used for registering people, intervention setup, distribution planning, entitlement management, transfer management and operational distribution tracking.
-It is conceived as a flexible and powerful data source with online/ offline capabilities.
-SCOPE enables WFP to better understand the people it serves and give them more personalized assistance, with the flexibility to correct the course of action during intervention.
+WFP also developed SCOPE, an innovative, cloudbased platform used in the field to register people in need and manage their entitlement, to plan WFP interventions and distributions, manage transfers and track WFP operations.
+It is conceived as a flexible and powerful data source with online and offline capabilities.
+SCOPE enables WFP to better understand the people it serves and give them more personalized assistance, with the flexibility to change the course of action during an intervention.
 It can also be used as a single platform to transfer benefits from various agencies.
 In 2016, it is anticipated that a total of 8.4 million people will be registered for cash distribution and 18.6 million for in-kind aid through the SCOPE programme.
 SCOPE was originally created to be the WFP system for cash operations.
-It has evolved into a digital platform that now applies to both cash-based and in-kind interventions.
+It has evolved into a digital platform that now applies to both cash-based and food operations.